mvolkmann/blog/src/python/python-compared-to-js.md

 In both JavaScript and Python each module is only imported once.
 If its code is modified, the script must be re-run to interpret the changes.

+JavaScript modules that are imported with a relative file path are only searched for in that location.
+JavaScript modules that are imported with only a name are searched for in the project `node_modules` directory and the global `node_modules` directory.

-Python searches for modules in this order
+Python searches for modules in the following order:

 - built-in modules
 - directory relative to importing file (using dotted module names)